Remember that time when you were stuck in a job you disliked and wished you were working with people/ working abroad/ doing what you really loved?

 The 14-week Part-Time online CELTA course is for aspiring teachers who are very keen to obtain their CELTA certification but are unable to set aside four weeks from their schedule.
 This format allows you to fit your training in around your other commitments.
 A minimum of 6 hours of observed teaching practice will also be done online with adult students.
 It is ideal for you if you need to continue working, or have young children at home, for example.

 The 4-week face-to-face CELTA course may be taken in your home country or abroad.
 A minimum of 6 hours of observed teaching practice will be done in-centre with adult students.
 If your dream is to study or work abroad in an exciting new destination this could be the best option for you.
-Find out more about our highly-rated CELTA course in Barcelona by downloading our infopack and watching this video.
+Find out more about our highly-rated CELTA course in Barcelona by downloading our infopack and watch this video to know what’s it like to study a CELTA at Oxford TEFL Barcelona.

 How do I know if I’m suitable for the CELTA course?